theVDude/BlaseballCompact/index.md

 ### BIG SCREEN Blaseball + Compact BSB
 ![Compact BSB](images/compactbsb.png)

 There are a few small issues that haven't bothered me enough to fix, but I'll work on getting fixed up now that I'm sharing this!
-If you notice anything, feel free to message me at thevdude#6881 on discord and I'll try to take a look at it.
+If you notice anything, feel free to message me at thevdude#6881 on discord and I'll try to take a look at it. :) Stay safe